bellabf/cv/README.md

 #### Bioinformatician | Embrapa · Internship
-- Conducted in-house RNA-seq and SNP analyses, utilizing R and Galaxy (Bioinformatics Tools) to derive actionable insights from data.
+- Data Wrangling and Analysis (R, Pandas) for efficient data processing and interpretation
-- Visualized and interpreted interaction networks to enhance the team’s understanding of molecular mechanisms and improve the presentation of findings.
+- Conducted statistical analysis to data-mine and leverage in-house database (RNA-seq and SNP analyses) using R and Galaxy (Bioinformatics Tools).
-- Data Manipulation and Analysis (R, Pandas) for efficient data processing and interpretation
+- Visualized and interpreted interaction networks to enhance understanding of the data and improve the presentation of findings.

 # Education